|

 website.

-process Race Organisers must confirm that their race will comply with
+part of this process Race Organisers must confirm that their race will

 other tasks as required by its membership.